Program overview

 In your internship you will complete a project as part of working within a host organisation.
 The project will be relevant to them and will give you the opportunity to network and gain professional skills within an organisation that interests you, as well as earning credit towards your coursework degree.

-For more information on internships for research candidates (PhD) please view the Science, Health & Medicine HDR Internships page.
+• Research candidates (PhD) please view the Science, Health & Medicine HDR Internships page

 We offer 6 and 12 unit internships (the equivalent of one or two courses).
 You can either work for 1-2 days a week for a semester (~90 hours with the host for a 6 unit internship) or you can negotiate to study intensively for a few weeks during semester breaks.
 During the break you would work 4-5 days per week over 3 or 4 weeks.